 - Only comes with one actual blade

 This single blade has a closed length of 4.875in with a blade length of 3.75in, and it weighs 8oz.
 The blade is made from 420 HC steel, and it seems to have good edge retention.

-In addition to the knife, you receive a genuine leather sheath to keep it protected whether in your backpack or fishing kit.
+In addition to this EDC knife, you receive a genuine leather sheath to keep it protected whether in your backpack or fishing kit.

 - Sharpens easy/quick

 The Columbia River Knife and Tool M16-10KZ 3in Black Folding Knife are seen by overlanding enthusiasts as an everyday carrying pocketknife.

 This EDC knife is made from high carbon steel, and its blade comes in at 3in.
 Overall, it’s 7.125in.
 As for the handle, it’s glass-reinforced nylon material.

 The single-bladed folding knife only weighs 2.3oz, which can make it easy to carry with you while camping.

 Though this isn’t heavy-duty, this blade with triple point serrations can be useful for whittling wood and other minor tasks.
 To help it last, it is coated with corrosion-resistant EDP.
 And, this EDC knife features a frame lock.